TRIAEIOU/flexible-cloze-2/README.md

-# Flexible cloze 2.0
+# Flexible cloze 2

 Reimplementation of [Flexible cloze](https://ankiweb.net/shared/info/1632356464) Anki addon to handle nested clozes avalable from Anki 2.15.56 as well as remove lesser used features for easier maintenance.
-FC2 is a configurable cloze note type for keeping related information (and cards) on the same note.
+FC2 ([GitHub](https://github.com/TRIAEIOU/flexible-cloze-2)) is a configurable cloze note type for keeping related information (and cards) on the same note.

-**Ideas for the functionality of this cloze variant blatantly stolen from trgkanki's Cloze (Hide all) [https://ankiweb.net/shared/info/1709973686] and RisingOrange's Enhanced Cloze (for Anki 2.1) [https://ankiweb.net/shared/info/1990296174] - both of which are excellent addons.
-However all code written from scratch (ok, I peeked at some other code).**
+**Ideas for the functionality of Flexible cloze (1 and 2) was blatantly stolen from trgkanki's Cloze (Hide all) [https://ankiweb.net/shared/info/1709973686] and RisingOrange's Enhanced Cloze (for Anki 2.1) [https://ankiweb.net/shared/info/1990296174] - both of which are excellent addons.**

 **ALL CREDIT FOR INNOVATION GOES TO TRGANKI AND RISINGORANGE**